Learn all about the hermit archetype, including its definition, characteristics, examples, and how it relates to the Sage archetype.

-However, if left uncheck the natural instincts of an archetypal hermit can mean they develop into a recluse, defensive and wanting nothing to do with the outside world or anyone who inhabits it.
+However, if left unchecked the natural instincts of an archetypal hermit can mean they develop into a recluse, defensive, and wanting nothing to do with the outside world or anyone who inhabits it.

-Agoraphobia can set in, as well as a tendency toward passing judgement on others who do not live the same lifestyle and a deep distrust towards humanity more broadly.
+Agoraphobia can set in, as well as a tendency toward passing judgment on others who do not live the same lifestyle and a deep distrust towards humanity more broadly.